zoom-care/candidate-project-qa-automation/README.md

 - You have a clear vision for how to automate (using POM or Screenplay methodology, BDD or TDD best practices, etc.)
 - You know how to get the results you need (knowledge of the framework(s) and libraries chosen, and using their functionality appropriately)
 - Working code is good.
 Pretty working code is better.
 Fast, pretty, working code is best.

+## Explanation of the Project

+Project structure
+Pages folder-  Within the pages folder, i have page elements. runner- from this folder, I have

+/*Runner is used to run the feature files(Test Cases) *@RunWith   : This makes the class runnable.
+*@CucumberOptions :
+* -add path of features folder and step definitions folder,
+* -tags
+* -dryRun
+* -Report plugins
+* -failedRunner plugin
+* ----------------
+* What is the role of ?
+* -features : path of features folder.
+* -glue     : path of step definitions folder
+* -tags     : to run individual or multiple features or scenarios
+* For example, if i pass same tag to multiple feature, then all features with that tag will run
+* -dryRun   : to check if there is any missing step definition(JAVA code)
+*           : dryRun can be true or false
+*           : dryRun = false default behaviour.
+Runs the test on hte browser while checking the missing steps
+*           : dryRun = true do not run tests on the browser and check if there is any missing step definition
+* */

+stepdefinitions folder-i have the methods for the specific scenarios. utilities folder- it does contain Driver class and ConfigurationReader class, they spececified specific driver structures that I need to run my test browsers for example Google Chrome, Edge,etc. resources package-it does contain the features folder to hold all the feature files.

+## How to run the project

+We can run out individual testcases either from the feature file or from the runner class by adding a tag for the specific feature.
+In addition to this, if you need to run entire testcases as a smoke test, simply what I did was to add a @smoke test in each feature file and then have the same tage placed within the runner class to run the entire testcases.

+I have created my testcase separately from an Excel sheet.
+Those testcases are placed and specified from each feature to be given specific description.
+However, if you need the Excel sheet, I could possibly provide directly.
+Also, if you look at each feature file, I add a specific description for the testcases.